BastionMC/MCWebGUI-Builder/README.md

 The dist folder has files in it that prevent the build process from starting.
 You have two options:

 1. You  delete the files in the `dist` folder manually
-2. You can download the `clear_dist.bat` file from the latest release, to do the progress automatically in the future.
+2. You can download the `clear_dist.bat` file from the latest release, to do the clearing process automatically in the future.

 ---